Clive Cowdery: Other professional interests

-Cowdery is owner and publisher of the magazine Prospect and a member of the governing council of The Institute for New Economic Thinking.
-Until February 2021, he was also a director of Best for Britain, a group campaigning to stop Brexit.
+Cowdery is the owner of Resolution Media which invests in media assets and is Publisher of the magazine Prospect, a current affairs magazine.
+Along with George Soros, he was an early funder and served as a member of the governing council of The Institute for New Economic Thinking and, until February 2021, he was also a founder and director of Best for Britain, a group campaigning to stop Brexit.

+In April 2025, Cowdery acquired an equity stake in The Observer and joined the media outlet's board.

 Personal life

 Cowdery lives in London and has six children.

 Cowdery was knighted in the 2016 New Year Honours for services to children and social mobility.